simondubois/unsplash-downloader/README.md

 ### Requirements

-Dependency : PHP 5.5+ or hhvm or nightly.
+Dependency : PHP 5.5+ or 7 or hhvm.

-To use Unsplash API (and thus this CLI), you have to get an application ID and secret from https://unsplash.com/developers.
-Then, create a file ``unsplash.ini`` in your working directory with the following content :

-	applicationId = "your-application-id"
-	secret = "your-secret"

 ### Options
 	--destination DESTINATION